TNRC Blog Lessons from the field: Assessing corruption risks that undermine law enforcement action against natural resource crimes

 Lessons from the field: Assessing corruption risks that undermine law enforcement action against natural resource crimes

 This blog post captures expert insights and responses to practitioner questions raised in a TNRC Learning Series Webinar on Lessons from the field: Assessing corruption risks that undermine law enforcement action against natural resource crimes.
 This webinar, held on 25 August 2021, addressed four learning questions: 1) What are the advantages and challenges of implementing Corruption Risk Assessments (CRAs) with Natural Resource Management (NRM) agencies mandated to investigate and prosecute natural resource crimes?
 2) What conditions and resources are conducive to implementing CRAs efficiently?
 3) What are the risks in conducting CRAs?
 4) What are early examples of practical findings from the study that could lead to effective risk mitigation measures in the target law enforcement agencies?
 This learning event was attended virtually by practitioners based in 43 countries.
-A TNRC publication on the topic is forthcoming.
+A TNRC publication on the topic is available here.
 A recording of the webinar is above, and a PDF of slides can be downloaded here.

 - Corruption risk assessments (CRAs) in law enforcement agencies are typically a collaborative exercise: facilitators work with relevant stakeholders to illuminate corruption risks, assess their likelihood and severity, and jointly devise a realistic mitigation plan that is appropriate to the context.